Repair Damage From Teeth Grinding & Clenching

 Dr. Reece will review your budget, goals, and oral health problems with you before treatment.
 You can also discuss your symptoms and ask any questions you may have about treatment.

 Oral appliances are a great treatment option for bruxism.
-They act like mouthguards and can be worn at night to protect teeth and keep them from grinding together.
+They act like mouthguards and simply create a barrier between the upper and lower teeth.
+You will wear it at night to protect your teeth and keep them from grinding together.
 Oral appliances can fit over your upper or lower teeth to take pressure off of the jaw.

 Teeth Grinding FAQs